Ocean Pines Public Works Department

 Public Works and the Public Works yard will only accept paper bags for leaves and other yard debris.
-Thirty-gallon paper bags may be purchased at the Public Works building for $1 each.
+Thirty-gallon paper bags may be purchased at the Public Works building in bundles of five for $10.

 Now available.
 You can purchase Mosquito Dunks at Ocean Pines Public Works Office – A 6-pack for $10.